jpsim/SourceKitten/Releasing.md

     * Specify the tag you just pushed from the dropdown.
     * Set the release title to the new version number & release name.
     * Add the changelog section to the release description text box.
-    * Upload the pkg installer and Carthage zip you just built to the GitHub release binaries.
+    * Upload the pkg installer and Carthage zip (`SourceKittenFramework.framework.zip`) you just built to the GitHub release binaries.
     * Click "Publish release"
 9. File a PR towards Homebrew bumping the `tag`, `revision` & Xcode version